 When did you first start mountain biking/what was your first bike?

 I started mountain biking in 2012 on a Specialized Hardrock from the early ’00s.

 What do you love about mountain biking?

 Simply put, I love mountain biking because it is fun!
 It is great to get out into nature with friends and have a good time.
 I like to ride anything from flow trails to steep technical trails.

-Sandy Ridge has been my “go to” trail system for many years.
-However I just moved into NoPo, so Rocky Point is now my closest spot.
-I also enjoy riding elsewhere for variety.
+Sandy Ridge has been my “go-to” trail system for many years.
+I also enjoy riding elsewhere for variety and views.
 Whistler is a top favorite of mine as well.

 Favorite tool to use on the trail?